ngds/ckanext-ngds-bku03232018/readme.md

 - id: Integer Primary key
 - url: The URL for the harvest endpoint
+- title: A Title for the harvest node, for bookkeeping purposes.
 - frequency: How often we want to harvest from that endpoint.
 Should be one of `manual|daily|weekly|monthly`

 ## harvested_record